influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/config-data-nodes.md

 #### `max-concurrent-compactions = 0`

 The maximum number of concurrent full and level compactions that can run at one time.
-A value of `0` (unlimited compactions) results in 50% of `runtime.GOMAXPROCS(0)` used at runtime, so when 50% of the CPUs aren't available, the system limits compactions.
+A value of `0` (unlimited compactions) results in 50% of `runtime.GOMAXPROCS(0)` used at runtime, so when 50% of the CPUs aren't available, compactions are limited.
 Any number greater than `0` limits compactions to that value.
 This setting does not apply to cache snapshotting.